tae898/taewoon.kim/projects/human-memory.md

 both human and machine understandable, e.g., text, audio, image, video, time-series, table, etc.

-In Humemai, these data will be "encoded" as short-term memory.
+In HumemAI, these data will be "encoded" as short-term memory.
 I'm not talking about something like JPEG here.
 What I mean is that they will be encoded as a knowledge graph and be stored in the agent's short-term memory system.
 Below is an example.